oarevalo/BugLogHQ/README.md

 -----------------------------------------------------------------------

 ### New in 1.7 (9/2012)
-* A new “Dashboard” homepage.
+* A new "Dashboard" homepage.
 * More granular and finer timespans to view received errors.
 * A log of each time an alert is fired with information on the bug report that triggered the alert.
 * Optional HTTP Basic authentication for access to RSS feeds.